 configuration table.

-Before a table is created, you can change the default data type specification to a different BigQuery data type in the External Data Element column of the field mapping screen.
+Before a table is created, you can change the default data type specification to a different BigQuery data type and Pub/Sub Avro data type.

 Data types that require special handling